buenos-nachos/time-sync/README.md

 - 🔄 **Keep things in sync** – `time-sync` ensures that different systems on one device can't ever get out of sync with each other.
 - 📸 **No more snapshot flakes** – `time-sync` makes it easy to freeze the time to a specific value to ensure that your snapshot tests stay deterministic.
 The upcoming UI framework bindings will have out-of-the-box support for platforms like Storybook.
-- 🏝️ **Astro islands** – All `time-sync` packages aim to support Astro's island architecture out of the box.
-This includes mixing `.astro` files with UI frameworks that have official `time-sync` packages.
 - 📦 **As few dependencies as possible** – The vanilla version of `time-sync` has zero runtime dependencies.
 Each package for binding it to a framework aims to have only that framework as a dependency.

 ### Coming soon

 - 🖥️ **Bindings for popular UI frameworks** – `time-sync` will be launching bindings for React in the next few weeks.
 Solid.js bindings will launch soon after.
 Other frameworks may be added based on demand/interest.
+- 🏝️ **Astro islands** – All the packages for binding `time-sync` to a UI framework will support Astro out of the box.
+This includes support for islands and the ability to mix the bindings with `.astro` files.
 - 💿 **Mix and match UI frameworks** – The React and Solid.js packages are being designed so that they can be used together in a single Astro project.
 Any future framework bindings will aim to have the same support.

 ## Quick start